 Fun fact: The Jiuxiang Scenic region is the filming location of the movie The Myth, starring Jackie Chan!
 You might recognise the Twin Waterfalls in the picture above that was in a scene.
 It takes about three hours to walk through the whole cave system.

-How to get there: If you’re going from Kunming city, take the coach buses from East Coach Station to Yiliang County, and change to Bus 21 to Jiuxiang Scenic Region.
+How to get there: If you’re going from Kunming City, take the coach buses from East Coach Station to Yiliang County, and change to Bus 21 to Jiuxiang Scenic Region (Baidu Map).

 Learn about Yunnan’s many nationalities and cultures

 4) Walk down history at Guandu Ancient Town (官渡老镇)